Police oppression and beating, court persecution, and imprisonment for protection of greenery

-Besides the marching protests, the citizens’ initiative has found out certain major discrepancies in the case.
-The construction permit that was issued only included the lower two floors of the complex – something completely unheard of by the law.
+Apart from the marching protests, the citizens' initiative has found some major discrepancies in the case.
+The construction permit that was issued only included the lower two floors of the complex-- something completely unheard of in the law.

-With enormous public support, the “walkers” continued to assemble for the next one hundred days.
-At one point the astonishing number of three thousand people gathered to openly express their disagreement.
+With enormous public support, the "walkers" continued to assemble for the next 100 days.
+At one point, an astonishing number of 3,000 people gathered to openly express their disagreement.

-“The judicial institutions and the police are in the service of the state
+"The judicial institutions and police are in the service of the state

-Citizens were again shocked when the state began to demonstrate its power over them.
-The police prevented people from marching towards government buildings, as well as gathering in the park, although the “walkers” were never violent.
+Citizens were again shocked when they began to demonstrate their power over them.
+The police prevented people from marching toward government buildings, as well as gathering in the park, although the "walkers" were never violent.

-The case resulted in several activists being prosecuted at the Court of Banja Luka for road traffic offences.
-In January 2014 the court found several activists guilty and sentenced them to a fine and an obligation to bear the costs of the proceedings.
-Some of them pleaded guilty at the very beginning of the trial and therefore received milder sentences.
+The case was raised by several activists being prosecuted at the court of Banja Luka for road traffic offences.
+In January of 2014, the court found several activists guilty, and sentenced them to a fine and to bear the cost of the proceedings.
+Some of them pled guilty at the very beginning of the trial and, therefore, received milder sentences.

-“The trial reflects the situation in the society very well.
+“The trial reflects the situation very well.
 What can be done when

-the powerful ones plot wildly against the interests of mere citizens?”
+powerful people fence wildly against the interests of average citizens?"

-Three of the activists filed an appeal to the District Court of Banja Luka.
-Acting upon the activists’ appeal, in June 2014 the District Court of Banja Luka revoked the Basic Court’s decision under the statute of limitations.
+Three of the activists filed an appeal to the district court of Banja Luka.
+Acting upon the activists' appeal, in June of 2014, the district court of Banja Luka revoked the basic court's decision under the statute of limitations.

 My name is Zeljko Vulic and I can't get home

-By now, one might think this case should not be getting any worse, but wait until you hear the testimony of local car repair service owner Zeljko Vulic, for his story is an especially preposterous one.
+By now, one may think this case should not be getting any worse, but wait until you hear the testimony of the local car repair service owner, Zeljko Vulic, for his story is especially preposterous one.
 At the time of the construction of the Grand Trade building, the workers barred access to his family home and the office building as well.

-Soon enough he demanded justice and restoration of the public road.
+Soon, he will need justice and restoration of the public road.

-When protesting against the usurpation of his property, Vulic was arrested, and during this he and his son were beaten up in front of Zeljko’s mother.
-The courts have not recognized him as a victim of despotism and nor did they decide that he should qualify for compensation.
-On the contrary, in October 2016 the Basic Court of Banja Luka sentenced him to three months’ imprisonment.
+When protesting against his property, Vulic was arrested and his son was beaten up in front of Zeljko's mother.
+The courts have not recognized him as a victim of despotism, nor did they decide that he should qualify for compensation.
+On the contrary, in October 2016, the basic court of Banja Luka sentenced him to three months imprisonment.

 “I had to remember each moment, even before the event

-Now, Zeljko Vulic is waiting for an appellate decision of the District Court in Banja Luka.
+Now, Zeljko Vulic is waiting for the decision of the district court in Banja Luka.

 When justice finally arrived

-In 2014, the owner of Grand Trade, Mile Radisic, was prosecuted for land price manipulation, false statements, and abuse of the privatization process.
+In 2014, the owner of Grand Trade, Mile Radisic, was charged for land price manipulation, false statements, and abuse of the privatization process.
 He was found guilty and sentenced to three years in prison.
-In response Radisic fled the country, only a few days before he was supposed to start serving his sentence, only to return a couple months later and surrender to the state authorities.
+In response, Radisic fled the country, only a few days before he was supposed to start serving his sentence, only to return a few months later and surrender to the state authorities.

-Since then, the convicted businessman has been avoiding justice and frequently publishing statements in various media, saying he will reveal his companions and the details of the fraud soon enough.
+Since then, the convicted businessman has been avoiding justice and often publishing statements in various media, saying he will reveal his companions and details of the fraud soon enough.

 In the end, Radisic returned to Bosnia and Herzegovina, surrendered voluntarily to the authorities, and allowed justice to be served upon him.
 It is not yet clear how he managed to return to the country unnoticed by the border police and the prosecuting authorities.